 Number of Laptops Growing in Some School Districts

 Even as the laptop trend is still going strong, students and teachers are starting to tune into even later and greater technology available through the iPad.
-These tablets are proving even more useful in some classrooms than laptops, due to their ability to serve as textbooks, note takers, Internet access and daily planners all in a single device.
-The trend has been further boosted by Apple’s commitment to get tablet computers into as many classrooms as possible, as fast as possible.
+These tablets are proving even more useful in some classrooms than laptops, due to their ability to serve as textbooks, note-takers, Internet access, and daily planners all in a single device.
+The trend has been further boosted by Apple’s commitment to putting tablet computers into as many classrooms as possible, as fast as possible.

 While school districts vary considerably in the type and amount of technology they put into their classrooms every year, one thing is clear; technology as the wave of the future is quickly becoming the present method of learning in classrooms across the country.